-Tang Art Advisory, the New York-based art advisory firm and One Art Nation, the online international art community educating art collectors and professionals, are delighted to introduce their Art Advisory 201 course, the sequel to their acclaimed Art Advisory 101 program.
+One Art Nation, the online international art community educating art collectors and professionals, is delighted to introduce its online Art Advisory 201 course, the sequel to their acclaimed Art Advisory 101 program.

 Participants will walk away with:

-- A Certificate of Participation from our Art Advisory 201 Program.
+- A Certificate of Participation from the only Art Advisory Course in the world, offering evidence of your expertise

 - A clear understanding of best practice in the art advisory field and why it matters to you.